 The Mercury and Air Toxics Standards limit your exposure to some of the most dangerous types of air pollution from coal plants.
-These chemicals can damage the brains and nervous systems of developing fetuses and cause other serious health problems.
+These chemicals can damage the brains and nervous systems of young children and cause other serious health problems.

 How do these toxics harm human health?

-Before the mercury rule went into effect, coal plants were the leading source of mercury and 84 other hazardous pollutants.
-We don't need more of these toxics back in our lives:
+Before the mercury rule went into effect, coal plants were the leading source of mercury and 84 other hazardous pollutants:

 - Arsenic can cause cancer.